 With flash drives coming down by the day in price you even get UNBEATABLE performance at a GREAT price.

 If you own just a single computer, you are better off with an external hard drive.
-However, if you own two or more computers, you should get a network-assisted storage.
-This is because a NAS will connect to your (home or office) network and all computers connected to your routers will have simultaneous access to data on the device.
-NAS also allow you add additional drives and setup a RAID which allows 1 or even 2 drives to fail without you loosing any of your irreplaceable data.
+However, if you own two or more computers, you should consider getting a network-Attached Storage device.
+This is because a NAS will connect to your (home or office) network and all computers connected to your router will have simultaneous access to data on the device.
+A NAS also allow you to add additional drives for further expansion and setup a RAID, this can provide improoved performance and redundancy which can allow 1 or even 2 drives to fail without you loosing any of your irreplaceable data.

-if what you are looking for is extreem redundantcy then cloud is you very best option, while the other offers increased storage and speed (being in one network).
+if what you are looking for is extreme redundancy then cloud is your very best option, while the others offer increased storage and speed.
 If your priority is safety, cloud storage and a local single drive backup might be the best (but not the cheapest) choice.
 You can certainly just set up a RAID on your NAS (which makes two copies of each file), but that’s still not 100% insurance.
 Here’s a short list of things that have another opinion about your redundancy strategy: